seeedy/heygo-challenge/README.md

 # Notes

-Some features that come to mind that I would add in a "real" application:
+Some features that come to mind that I would add if more time was allotted:

 - keyboard handling (UP and DOWN to navigate results, ESC to blur, ENTER to select result)
-- loading and no-results state for LocationResults
+- loading state for LocationResults
-- search term highlighting in results list
+- search term highlighting in results

-The API key is used as an .env variable to avoid uploading it to a github repo.
-To make it 100% safe this should rather be handled on the backend instead of the frontend as the key would still be contained in the frontend build.
+- The Maps API key is used as an .env variable to avoid uploading it to a github repo.
+To make it 100% safe this should rather be handled on the backend instead of the frontend as the key is still be contained in the frontend build.